joolstorrentecalo/gitlab-foss/doc/integration/google_cloud_iam.md

    ```

 1. Add an OIDC provider to the workload identity pool with the following
   command.
 Replace these values:

    - `<your_identity_provider_id>` with the ID to use for the provider, which
      must be 4 to 32 lowercase letters, digits, or hyphens.
 To avoid
-     collisions, use a unique ID in the identity pool.
+     collisions, use a unique ID within the identity pool.
 For example,
      `gitlab`.
    - `<your_google_cloud_project_id>` with your
      [Google Cloud project ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects).